guilhermefarto/ant-colony-optimization/README.md

 	boolean showPheromone = true
 ```

-The methods of an object of Map class are:
+The methods of an object of the Map class are:

 ```python
 	void draw() { ... }